 Great Kids Make Bad Choices

 Dwayne says he has watched many great kids make bad choices, and the be labeled as youth at risk or worse.
 This is baffling to many parents while often they are the source of the problem.
 We have more influence than we believe.
 That influence comes from our poor and our wise choices.
 We influence when we model self-responsibility and create healthy habits.
 The same is true for blaming, playing victim and making ourselves physically and mentally ill with poor decisions.
 Dwayne reminded the audience that it takes 21 to 42 days to create a new habit.

 So how do we clue into what we are doing that is negatively affecting our children?
-Teenagers talk to Dwayne and he has an extensive list of damaging parental behaviors to STOP.
+Teenagers talk to Dwayne and he has an extensive list of innocent and damaging parental behaviors he advices parents to STOP.
 Here are examples of how parents create stress, fear and pain by:

 - Screaming, hollering, fighting, and physically abusing.
 Note: Alberta domestic violence has increased twenty-five percent.
 Most agencies attribute this to the increased stress of the recession.